XingxinHE/Hex/pages/Surface.md

 	- Methods
 		- method 1 *p-refinement*: raise the degree of the polynomial.
 			- 🕳**Cons**
-				- Can't make reasonable assumptions about the boundedness of higher-order [[Derivative]]s since our input is discretely sampled.
+				- Can't make reasonable assumptions about the boundedness of higher-order [[derivative]]s since our input is discretely sampled.
 				- the $C^k$ smoothness condition between segments is hard to satisfy in higher order piece-wise function.
 		- method 2 *h-refinement*: reduce the size of the individual segments and use more segments. (preferred in [[Geometry Processing]]👍)
 			- 🚀**Pros**